-- You can use chicken breast or boneless skinless chicken thighs, I’ve tried both versions over the years and they are both great.
+- You can use breast or boneless skinless thighs, I’ve tried both versions over the years and they are both great.

-- Alternatively, you can use lean pieces of pork for the skewers, they are delicious when served with this blackberry sauce as well.
+- Alternatively, you can use lean pieces of pork, they are delicious when served with this blackberry sauce as well.

-- The blackberry sauce for chicken is very simple and makes the most of the blackberries, which you can actually pick pretty much everywhere around here.
+- The sauce is very simple and makes the most of the blackberries, which you can actually pick pretty much everywhere around here.

-- The sauce can be made with fresh blackberries or with frozen ones, it will not matter much.
+- It can be made with fresh or frozen berries, it will not matter much.

-- Fresh blackberries are always nice to have, but they are rather pricey if you don’t happen to have a bush around your house and they are not always available.
+- Fresh is always nice to have, but they are rather pricey if you don’t happen to have a bush around your house and they are not always available.